Dataset Preview

 The preview table provides several useful capabilities:

-• By clicking on a column’s menu you can sort, filter and generate charts over the column data
+• Select a column’s menu to sort, filter, and generate charts over the column data.

-• By clicking on an individual cell you can exclude or include only the selected value from the preview
+• Select an individual cell to exclude or include only the selected value from the preview.

-Streaming data preview provides a small sample of recently streamed rows.
+The data preview table for streaming datasets provides a small sample of recently streamed rows.
 It will update automatically when set to Live updates.
-Sorting, filtering and charting are only available when the page is set to Archive, and will represent only the state of the archive dataset.
+Sorting, filtering, and charting are only available when the page is set to Archive and will represent only the state of the archive dataset.

 Upload files manually